-In 2016 and 2015, the Group acquired parcels of land aggregating approximately 385.6 hectares and 325.3 hectares of land, respectively, in Pathanungan, Quezon.
+In 2016 and 2015, the Group acquired parcels of land aggregating approximately 385.6 hectares and 325.3 hectares of land, respectively, in Patnanungan, Quezon.
 This brings the total land ownership to 711.0 hectares, more or less, which is reserved for future development.

-in December 2017, the Group sold 2.0 hectores to Red Sun Capital Holdings Corporation for #8.0 million, resulting to a gain amounting to #2.1 million in 2018, the contract to sell was rescinded resulting to a loss amounting to #2.1 million.
+In December 2017, the Group sold 2.0 hectares to Red Sun Capital Holdings Corporation for P8.0 million, resulting to a gain amounting to P2.1 million.
+The contract to sell was rescinded in 2018.

-In December 2018, the Group acquired 42.2 hectares with a carrying amount of #31.7 million.
+In December 2018, the Group acquired 42.2 hectares with a carrying amount of ₽31.7 million.
 This brings the total land ownership to 753.2 hectares.